Fighter 5: Final Showdown

 After such a long absence, it's great to see ring.
 In traditional fashion, VF5: Final Showdown is a through-and-through "arcade" fighting game experience.
 There's no story mode, no intro what you get.
 Even though Final Showdown is a clean game all around, the presentation and single-player content is the most minimal you'll see in a fighting game of this era.

 Obviously, the gameplay is where it's at.
-Returning to classic VF characters and relearning them has never been quite so
+Relearning classic characters (and new ones) has never been quite so